schmeister/FitGo/README.md

 }
 </pre>

-A generalized process of collecting the raw data could be summarized at this:
+A generalized process of collecting the raw data could be summarized as such:
 1) The resist is dispensed onto a series of wafers, each is coated with an increasing RPM, resulting in different thicknesses of resist.
-2) The thickness of the resist is measured on each wafer with a highly accurate measuring tools (https://www.kla.com/).
+2) The thickness of the resist is measured on each wafer with highly accurate measuring tools (https://www.kla.com/).
 3) The resist is exposed (https://www.asml.com/en)
 4) And developed.
 5) Finally the CDs were verified for optimal shape with a SEM (Scanning Electron Microscope).